Description

 2) Cables: too close together - and/or - in parallel - and/or - even crossing at 90 degrees.

-e.g: This includes: power cables, interconnects, umbilical cords and speaker cables.
+e.g: This includes power cables crossing over/adjacent to interconnects, umbilical cords and speaker cables.
+This includes power cords that are well-shielded.

 I discovered that more attention was needed for component & cable management than I initially thought.
-I relocated the transformer-based components to opposite sides of the equipment rack - away from the cabling and source components.
-I organized the cabling into a 3-D rat's nest in order to separate them from each other.
+I relocated the large transformer-based components to opposite sides of the equipment rack - away from the cabling and source components.
+I organized the cables into a 3-D rat's nest in order to separate them from each other with more space in-between.

 Results: Blacker background, improved tone, timbre, imaging, etc. Subtle noisy artifacts were mitigated.